 Q: How do I change my major?

-A: All undergraduate students in the College of Liberal Arts & Sciences can declare or change majors at CLAS Academic Programs & Student Development.
-Liberal Arts & Sciences students who are advised at the Academic Advising Center can declare or change majors there.
+A: All undergraduate students in the College of Liberal Arts and Sciences can declare or change majors by sending an email from their UI email account (only) to email@example.com.
+College of Liberal Arts and Sciences students who are advised at the Academic Advising Center may declare or change majors there.
 Note: Admission to some majors is based on audition, grades in specified prerequisite courses, cumulative GPA, preparation of a plan of study, or other criteria.
 Students should check with their academic advisor, or consult with the department or program in question for admission information.
 See also: Declaring or changing a major in the Academic Policies Handbook

 Q: Can I change my academic advisor?

 A: For most programs it is easy to change your academic advisor.
-Just go to your departmental office and ask to be assigned a new advisor.
 If you are advised at the Academic Advising Center, the staff there will assign you a new advisor.
+If you have a departmental advisor, please contact CLAS Undergraduate Programs, firstname.lastname@example.org, for assistance.

 Q: How do I declare a minor?